Saudis: Bedouins

-Some of the famous cities in the past were: Jeddah, Tabuk, Al-Ula, Jubbah, Madain Saleh, Riyadh, Tayma, Dumat al-Jandal, Al-Ahsa, Thaj, Tarout Island, Qaryat al-Faw, Al-Ukhdud, Ha'il, Qatif, Al-Yamamah, Mecca, Medina, Taif, Aflaj, Manfouha, Tirmidah, Al-Qassim Region, etc.

 Greetings

 Greetings in Saudi Arabia have been called "formal and proscribed" and lengthy.
-Saudis (men) tend "to take their time and converse for a bit when meeting".
+Saudis (specifically men) tend "to take their time and converse for a bit when meeting".
 Inquiries "about health and family" are customary, but never about a man's wife, as this "is considered disrespectful."

 Dress

-The religion and customs of Saudi Arabia dictate not only conservative dress for men and women, but a uniformity of dress unique to most of the West Asia.
+The religion and customs of Saudi Arabia dictate not only conservative dress for men and women, but a uniformity of dress unique to most of West Asia.
 Traditionally, the different regions of Saudi have had different dress, but since the re-establishment of Saudi rule these have been reserved for festive occasions, and "altered if not entirely displaced" by the dress of the homeland of their rulers (i.e. Najd).

+In Saudi Arabia, women were required to cover in public.
+However, in March 2018, the Crown Prince Mohammad bin Salman claimed that women could choose what to wear in public, provided it met certain standards, when he stated, "The decision is entirely left for women to decide what type of decent and respectful attire she chooses to wear".

-Until late 2019, all women were required to wear an abaya, a long cloak that covers all, but the hands, hair, and face in public.
-(Modest dress is compulsory for women in Islam but the color black for women and white for men is apparently based on tradition not religious scripture.)
-Foreign women were required to wear an abaya, but didn't need to cover their hair.
+Until late 2019, all women were required to wear an abaya, a long cloak that covers all but the hands, hair, and face in public.
+Modest dress is compulsory for women in Islam, but the color black for women and white for men is apparently based on tradition not religious scripture.

+Foreign women were required to wear an abaya, but did not need to cover their hair.
 Many Saudi women also normally wear a full face veil, such as a niqāb.
-Women's clothes are often decorated with tribal motifs, coins, sequins, metallic thread, and appliques.
+Women's clothes are often decorated with tribal motifs, coins, sequins, metallic thread, and appliqués.

 In recent years it is common to wear Western dress underneath the abaya.
-(Foreign women in Saudi Arabia are "encouraged" by the religious police to wear an abaya, or at least cover their hair according to the New York Times.
-Authors Harvey Tripp and Peter North encourage women to wear an abaya in "more conservative" areas of the kingdom, i.e. in the interior.)
+Foreign women in Saudi Arabia are "encouraged" by the religious police to wear an abaya, or at least cover their hair, according to the New York Times.
+Authors Harvey Tripp and Peter North encourage women to wear an abaya in "more conservative" areas of the kingdom, i.e. in the interior.

 Saudi men and boys, whatever their job or social status, wear the traditional dress called a thobe or thawb, which has been called the "Arabic dress".
 During warm and hot weather, Saudi men and boys wear white thobes.
 During the cool weather, wool thobes in dark colors are not uncommon.
 At special times, men often wear a bisht or mishlah over the thobe.
 These are long white, brown or black cloaks trimmed in gold.
 A man's headdress consists of three things: the tagia, a small white cap that keeps the gutra from slipping off the head; the gutra itself, which is a large square of cloth; and the igal, a doubled black cord that holds the gutra in place.
 Not wearing an igal is considered a sign of piety.
 The gutra is usually made of cotton and traditionally is either all white or a red and white checked.
 The gutra is worn folded into a triangle and centred on the head.